image from ep_jhu at Creative Commons

 - Legumes such as dried beans and lentils

-This vitamin is important to for cell growth and helps the body prevent anemia.
+This vitamin is important for cell growth and to help the body prevent anemia.
 Folic acid, the synthetic form of folate, is found in supplements and added to fortified foods.
 Folate is essential during early fetal development, supporting healthy development of the brain, skull and spinal cord.
 Foods fortified with folic acid, or folic acid taken as a supplement, can reduce the risk of neural tube defects by up to 50 percent.
 Folic acid supplements before and during the first trimester can lower chances of miscarriage.
 Dietary sources of folate or folic acid:24

 - Leafy green vegetables